What has your little one asked for this Christmas? A new doll? A new Lego set? Or even a new iPhone?

 Traditional toys can also offer just as much entertainment for your little ones, while also helping them with their development at the same time.

 When children are little their imaginations run wild, and there is no limit to the worlds they can create with just a few props.
-By giving your little one some building blocks, a doll, or a doll’s pram, they can entertain themselves for hours, learning about the world, roleplaying and using their creative thinking skills.
+By giving your little one some building blocks, an interactive doll, or a doll’s pram, they can entertain themselves for hours, learning about the world, roleplaying and using their creative thinking skills.

 Imaginative play is key to your little one’s development